Actual source code: gcreate.c

 312: flg = PETSC_FALSE;

-313: PetscCall(PetscOptionsBool("-mat_new_nonzero_location_err", "Generate an error if new nonzeros are created in the matrix structure (useful to test preallocation)", "MatSetOption", flg, &flg, &set));
+313: PetscCall(PetscOptionsBool("-mat_new_nonzero_location_err", "Generate an error if new nonzeros are created in the matrix nonzero structure (useful to test preallocation)", "MatSetOption", flg, &flg, &set));

 314: if (set) PetscCall(MatSetOption(B, MAT_NEW_NONZERO_LOCATION_ERR, flg));